Kanin/PyPixel/README.md

 api = pypixel.HypixelAPI(key)
 ```

-Remember that you can only make 60 api calls per minute per key.
+Remember that you can only make 60 API calls per minute per key.